Which functional group is present in alcohols? | Channels for Pearson+

 1

+Identify the functional groups listed in the options: Hydroxyl group (-OH), Carbonyl group (C=O), Amino group (-NH2), and Carboxyl group (-COOH).

-Understand the structure of alcohols.
-Alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.
+Recall the definition of an alcohol in organic chemistry: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.

+Understand that the presence of the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds.

+Compare the functional groups: The hydroxyl group (-OH) is the only group that matches the definition of an alcohol.

-Conclude that the functional group present in alcohols is the hydroxyl group, as it matches the structural requirement of alcohols.
+Conclude that the functional group present in alcohols is the hydroxyl group (-OH).

 Watch next